stevebauman/translation/README.md

     | id | code | name | lang_code |
        1    en    NULL      NULL

-In your 'translations' database table you'll have:
+In your `translations` database table you'll have:

     | id | locale_id | translation_id | translation |
       1        NULL         NULL        'Translate me!'

 To switch languages for the users session, all you need to call is:

     Translation::setLocale('fr') // Setting to French locale

+Locales are automatically created when you call the `Translation::setLocale($code)` method, and when the translate function is called, it will automatically create a new translation record for the new locale, with the default locale translation.

 Now, once you visit the page you'll have this in your `locales` table:

     | id | code | name | lang_code |